 Cross-service commands: The AWS CLI enables users to interact with various AWS services, providing a consistent experience regardless of the service they are using.

-Scripting and Automation: By using the AWS CLI in scripts, developers can automate repetitive tasks, reduce manual errors, and accelerate workflows.
+Scripting and automation: By using the AWS CLI in scripts, developers can automate repetitive tasks, reduce manual errors, and accelerate workflows.

-Customization and Configuration: The CLI allows users to configure it to meet their needs, including setting default regions, output formats, and security credentials.
+Customization and configuration: The CLI allows users to configure it to meet their needs, including setting default regions, output formats, and security credentials.

-Use cases.
+Use cases

-The following are the use cases of AWS CLI
+The use cases of AWS CLI are as follows:

 Batch operations: Ideal for executing batch operations, AWS CLI allows users to automate repetitive tasks and manage resources at scale [37].